mercadopago/sdk-go/CONTRIBUTING.md

 ### Branching Guidelines

-Currently, `master` is our only long-term branch.
+Currently, `main` is our only long-term branch.
 Below are a few suggestions for short-term branch names:

 * `hotfix/something-needs-fix`: Small routine patches in code for an existing feature.
 * `feature/something-new`: A new feature or a change in an existing feature.
 Beware of breaking changes that would require a major version bump.